• Home

 Source: IMF World Economic Outlook – April 2025

 Indian policy rates have been among the most stable in the BRICS nation.
 The past three quarters have seen a downward tilt in policy rates across BRICS nation apart from Brazil.
 Indian rates are down 100 bps in this calendar year.
+The RBI, which held its MPC meeting on October 01, 2025, decided to maintain status quo on policy rates.

 Nominal policy repo rate